fxlin/p3-tee/docs/quickerstart.md

 $ make QEMU_VIRTFS_ENABLE=y CFG_SECURE_DATA_PATH=y CFG_TEE_RAM_VA_SIZE=0x00300000 -j`nproc`
 ```

+Or just type `p3-build-all` which runs the above command.

 **Explanation**: QEMU_VIRTFS_ENABLE allows QEMU and the host (e.g. granger1) to share files; CFG_SECURE_DATA_PATH builds in the support for data copy between two worlds; CFG_TEE_RAM_VA_SIZE sets the virtual address range for TEE; -j`nproc` asks to use all cores for making.

-If you want to clean up existing build, do `make clean` under `build/`. `make cleaner` further cleans up configuration files.
+If you want to clean up existing build, do `cd build && make clean`.
+To further cleans up configuration files, do `cd build && make cleaner`.

 ### Step 3: run OPTEE